hyper-expanse/dotfiles/debian/personal-desktop.md

 ## Display Server

+To install them, run `sudo aptitude install [PACKAGE]`.

 Packages:
 * xorg: This metapackage provides the components for a standalone workstation running the X Window System.

-> `xserver-xorg-video-intel` should also be installed as a dependency of `xorg` package.

-To help facilitate future debugging of graphic driver issues, install the following package:
 * mesa-utils

-`mesa-utils` includes a command line tool called `glxinfo` that can display information about the OpenGL and GLX implementations employed by the running X display server.
+> `mesa-utils` includes a command line tool called `glxinfo` that can display information about the OpenGL and GLX implementations employed by the running X display server.
 (For example, executing `glxinfo | grep OpenGL` will provide information on whether your system is using OpenGL for rendering.)

 ## Window Manager

+To install the following packages run `sudo aptitude install [PACKAGE]`.

 Packages:
 * kwin: Compositing window manager used by KDE.

 ## Desktop Environment

-Several major all-inclusive desktop environments are available for installation on Linux systems.
-Some desktop environments are ``heavier'' than others; typically coming with a larger number of default applications, and requiring the downloading of additional libraries that must be loaded at runtime.

-For our purposes, we favor an environment that is based on the QT widget library.
-Our desktop environment of choice is therefore KDE.

-In addition to providing the fundamental components required to offer a functional desktop environment, the `kde-plasma-desktop` package also include basic necessities such as a file manager, a password manager, along with other essential applicationsi.
-However, `kde-plasma-desktop` does **not** come with a large number of applications such as video and music players.
+In addition to providing the fundamental components required to offer a functional desktop environment, the `kde-plasma-desktop` package also include basic necessities such as a file manager, and a password manager.
+However, `kde-plasma-desktop` does **not** come with a large number of applications, such as video and music players.
 Instead we leave it up to the user to choose what basic applications they want on their system.

-When requested to install a package, use `sudo aptitude install [PACKAGE]`.
+To install the following packages run `sudo aptitude install [PACKAGE]`.

-Install the basic KDE desktop package:
+Packages:
-* kde-plasma-desktop: The KDE Plasma Desktop and minimal set of applications.
+* kde-plasma-desktop: The KDE Plasma desktop and minimal set of applications.

-Next, install a graphical network manager:
 * plasma-nm: Network Management widget for KDE Plasma workspaces.

-Lastly, to support connecting to virtual private networks we'll need two additional packages.
+* network-manager-openvpn: Support for connecting to virtual private networks.
-* network-manager-openvpn

 ### Desktop Applications

 A list of common applications to fulfill various workflows is provided below.

+To install the following packages run `sudo aptitude install [PACKAGE]`.

 Packages:
 * ark: Archive tool.